0E9B061F/pig/README.md

 Run PIG with the `-s` flag to print a set of statistics before exiting, including data transferred and operation counts.

+### Writing output to a file

+Specify `-l FILENAME` to write output to the given file.

 ## Examples